Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 2. I had never 3D printed on my own before this
 3. While I had modified my previous phone stand to conform to my own aesthetic, it was done on the lasercutting version, rather than the 3D printed version

+With this goal in mind, I started to consider how I wanted to modify the phone stand to fit my own needs.
+I reflected on all the times in which I had my phone propped up in the past week.
+Thanks to my handy phone wallet, I am able to prop it up horizontally, which I primarily use if I am watching a YouTube video.
+However, the case does not allow me to prop it up vertically.
+This is usually not a problem except for one scenario in particular: when I am on FaceTime.
+I find when I FaceTime my family or friends, I tend to prop my phone up vertically on something like a water bottle or book (especially when my hands are preoccupied during activities like eating).
+Because of this, I decided my phone stand would be configured to hold my phone vertically at and angle so as to allow me to FaceTime while sitting down at a table.

 ### Report 1 - Week of 8/31/2023